-In addition to short and long term health consequences, anemia is doubly burdensome because it also has serious implications for the educational performance of those with the disease.
+In addition to short- and long-term health consequences, anemia is doubly burdensome because it also has serious implications for educational performance.
 Consequently, childhood anemia has been shown to be negatively correlated with educational outcomes, such as grades, attendance and attainment (Halterman et al., 2001; Stoltzfus, 2001; Stoltzfus et al., 2001; Miguel and Kremer, 2004; Bobonis et al., 2006).
 Early identification and treatment of anemia is crucial since without intervention these cognitive impairments can be irreversible, even after iron status is restored (Lozoff et al., 2000).
 Anemia may therefore limit children’s opportunities for social and economic mobility and may be an important contributor to the intergenerational transmission of poverty (Bobonis et al. 2006).

 What is perplexing about anemia in rural China is that it is an exception to a commonly observed trend in a number of other countries.
 Generally, as rates of anemia and iron deficiency fall, incomes rise in an inversely proportional relationship.
 In rural China, average household incomes have risen, with agricultural commodity prices at all-time highs and unskilled, off-farm wages increasing.
 Policymakers have instituted a number of policies to benefit rural areas, including new grain and seed subsidies (liangshi butie), health insurance (NCMS) and the rural minimum living standard guarantee (liangmian butie).

-Yet surprisingly, a significant share of children across China were still found to be so severely iron deficient as to be classified as anemic, based on a number of studies (Ministry of Health, 2002).
-According to a REAP study in 2008, a shocking 39% of fourth grade students in Shaanxi Province are anemic.
-A recent study of a rural junior high school in Shaanxi Province conducted by the provincial Center for Disease Control found anemia in as many as 40% of 5 to 9 year old students (Wang, 2008).
-Anemia rates in Qinghai and Ningxia Provinces are 36%, based on a REAP study in October 2009.
-A study in Guizhou found the rates to be 50 to 60% (Chen et al., 2005).
-Although some of these studies are small scale and non-representative, they still give rise to concerns that anemia may be a serious problem in rural China at least for a segment of the population.
+Yet surprisingly, in a number of studies a significant share of children across China were still found to be so severely iron deficient as to be classified as anemic (Ministry of Health, 2002).
+In a 2008 REAP study, a shocking 39% of fourth grade students in Shaanxi province were found to be anemic.
+A recent study of a rural junior high school in Shaanxi province conducted by the provincial Center for Disease Control found anemia in 40 percent of 5- to 9-year-old students (Wang, 2008).
+Anemia rates in Qinghai and Ningxia Provinces are 36 percent, based on a 2009 REAP study.
+A study in Guizhou found anemia rates to be 50 to 60 percent (Chen et al., 2005).
+Although some of these studies are small-scale and non-representative, they still give rise to concerns that anemia may be a serious problem in rural China for at least a segment of the population.

 Parasitic Worm Infection in Rural China

-Aside from dietary factors, intestinal worms can contribute to anemia according to the WHO, and have adverse consequences for education.
-A well known study by Kremer and Miguel (2004) shows that deworming in primary schools increased school participation and reduced absenteeism by over 25%.
+Aside from dietary factors, intestinal worms can contribute to anemia and have adverse consequences for education, according to the WHO.
+A well-known study by Kremer and Miguel (2004) shows that deworming in primary schools increased school participation and reduced absenteeism by over 25 percent.
 Therefore, in identifying the source of the problem in China, another piece of the puzzle is understanding the role (if any) that intestinal worm infections play in iron deficiencies among students in rural China.
 Although intestinal worms in rural China were once considered a major infectious disease, they appear to have dropped off China’s health “radar screen.”

 Nearly half of all people living in developing countries are infected with intestinal worms.
 Intestinal worms can lead to poor health and poor nutrition, both of which can lead to poor educational outcomes (Bundy 1994, Del Rosso et al. 1996, Drake et al. 1999, Stoltzfus et al. 1997).
 Anemia, in turn, is often caused by intestinal worms that “steal” nutrients from food before the body can digest them.
 In addition to causing a variety of health problems, anemia has been shown to negatively affect educational outcomes by hindering cognitive ability and reducing attendance rates (Nokes et al. 1998).

-Despite mass public health efforts during the 1950-60’s and 1980-90’s to eradicate intestinal parasites in China, helminth infection appear to remain a serious concern according to a number of studies (Wang et al. 2009; Hotez et al. 1997; Xu et al. 2000; Seto et al. 2008; Zhu et al. 2008).
-In a study of 1 million people by the Chinese Ministry of Health and Chinese Academy of Preventive Medicine, approximately half the population of the entire province have worm infections in some poor provinces (particularly the Yangtze river valley provinces such as Anhui, Hubei, Hunan, Jiangxi, Jiangsu, Sichuan, Yunnan (Hotez, 1997).
-As can be expected, the infection rates among the more vulnerable groups – such as children in poor, rural agricultural communities – are generally higher.
+Despite mass public health efforts during the 1950-60’s and 1980-90’s to eradicate intestinal parasites in China, helminth infection appears to remain a serious concern (Wang et al. 2009; Hotez et al. 1997; Xu et al. 2000; Seto et al. 2008; Zhu et al. 2008).
+In a study of 1 million people by the Chinese Ministry of Health and Chinese Academy of Preventive Medicine, approximately half of the population has worm infections in some poor provinces--particularly the Yangtze river valley provinces such as Anhui, Hubei, Hunan, Jiangxi, Jiangsu, Sichuan, and Yunnan (Hotez, 1997).
+The infection rates among the more vulnerable groups--such as children in poor, rural agricultural communities--are generally higher.
 Surprisingly, little is known about the exact determinants of worm infections.
 There are few disaggregated profiles, and even some reports that worm infection rates are currently low.

-Importantly, in order to effectively prevent iron deficiency anemia to improve educational outcomes, a large-scale policy-relevant approach needs to be considered.
+In order to effectively prevent iron deficiency anemia and improve educational outcomes, a large-scale policy-relevant approach needs to be considered.
 A number of central questions still remain, including:

-REAP is currently focusing on these objectives in two implementation phases, which coincide with the school year calendar.
+REAP is currently focusing on these objectives in two implementation phases, which coincide with the academic calendar.